opal/opal/README.md

 incompatible with the loading and runtime system for opal, so until a newer gem is released (0.3.5), it is best to stick with the repo.

+### Try without installing

+Browser can be used inside a repl on the [http://opalscript.org](http://opalscript.org) homepage which gives an IRB style interface for running ruby code which is compiled and evaluated within the browser (no plugins!).

 Usage
 -----